Grant Process

 Stage 2 – Develop your plan

-To help us understand your plan, we would like you to write a project proposal with two objectives in mind:
+To help us understand your plan, we would like you to write a project proposal covering:

-1. Explain what you are trying to achieve and how you are going to deliver it.
+1. What you are trying to achieve and how you are going to deliver it.

-2. Demonstrate that you have a properly thought-out plan and that you have considered all the risks and rewards.
+2. Demonstrating that you have a properly thought-out plan and that you have considered all the risks and rewards.

 The contents of your project proposal should include: